Immersion Blender vs Food Processor: What’s the difference?

 Whether chopping, mixing or pureeing, you’ll get plenty done with a roomier chopper.
-The KitchenAid® 5 Cup Food Chopper with stainless steel blade can perform many tasks with little effort, and for added versatility, the whisk accessory that’s included can help you whip, whisk and stir all kinds of ingredients, including cream for fresh whipped cream.
+The KitchenAid® 5 Cup Food Chopper with stainless steel blade can perform many tasks with little effort.
+For added versatility, the whisk accessory that’s included can help you whip, whisk and stir all kinds of ingredients, including cream for fresh whipped cream.

 7-8 Cup Food Processor

 With larger capacity comes more versatility.
 These food processors typically come with a feed tube that lets you process a wider variety of ingredients easily, as well as letting you slice and shred.
 The KitchenAid® 7 Cup Food Processor has a one-click, twist-free bowl assembly and latched lid that makes this food processor easy to use, clean and store.
 The disc accessories included are cleverly designed for easy storage inside the work bowl for a seamless prep and clean up experience.

 This food processor is a powerful tool in any kitchen.
 Always versatile, you’ll be able to shred hard cheese, slice zucchini and puree sweet potatoes in larger quantities with this appliance.
 Use the 9 Cup Food Processor from KitchenAid for all sorts of culinary creations, big and small.
 The rounded corners and smooth finishes means less food gets stuck in crevices, and you can load the work bowl and blades into the dishwasher for effortless cleaning.